Trump plans North Korea nuclear summit with Kim Jong Un for February

 "In the short term, North Korea is the most consequential threat to U.S. national security we're facing," he said at the time.
 "They have nuclear weapons, they have delivery systems, they are not going to denuclearize."

-Secretary of State Mike Pompeo met with Kim Yong Choi on Friday morning.
+Secretary of State Mike Pompeo met with Kim Yong Chul on Friday morning.

 They "had a good discussion" about "efforts to make progress on the commitments President Trump and Chairman Kim Jong Un made at their summit in Singapore,” State Department deputy spokesperson Robert Palladino said.